 Train Around Aches

-You should always consult a doctor whether you have a simple overuse ache or a serious injury before squatting.
+If you have an overuse ache or a serious injury, you should generally consult a doctor before squatting.
 However, the reduced range of motion and the pause of box squats make this a more accessible move for folks with achy knees or lower back.

 Box squats are a more targeted variation of the traditional squat, but competitive and general lifters alike can still reap this great exercise’s benefits.
 Here’s who should consider dropping it low (well, not too low) to a box.